US trade deficit rises despite record American exports

 Soaring US imports of industrial supplies and capital goods pushed the monthly US trade deficit up 1.6 per cent to US$57.6 billion, seasonally-adjusted, the highest level since October 2008.

-The rising trade gap also pointed to weaker growth in the first quarter as deficits subtract from calculations of GDP.
+The rising trade gap was also due to weigh heavily on growth at the start of the year because deficits subtract from calculations of GDP.
+Citing the underperformance on trade, IHS Market lowered its first-quarter estimate for GDP growth a tenth of a point to 1.5 per cent.

+A decade of steady job growth and rising incomes has driven stiff demand among consumers and industry in the world's largest economy.

+The US is already on track to surpass 2017's deficit, the highest since the financial meltdown of 2008 - testing Trump's vow to rein in the trade gap, which he sees as a job killer but economists view as a symptom of growth.

 Tit-for-tat exchanges of tariff threats from Washington and Beijing this week have whipsawed global stock markets, prompting the Trump administration to call for calm and point to negotiations as a likely course of action.